-Every year we proudly accept students with a range of abilities and this is in line with our ethos.
-We do extremely well, year-on-year, with very able students (11 students have submitted Oxbridge applications in 2015), mid-ability students as well as those who need support in their learning and yet this is not reflected in the league tables.
-We would want to be part of a Value Added League Table system with rankings based on the raw predictions of where students start from compared with final outcome achieved.
+Every year we accept students with a range of abilities and this is in line with our ethos.
+We do extremely well, year-on-year, with very able students, mid-ability students as well as those who need support in their learning, and yet this is not reflected in the league tables.
+We have always advocated a Value Added League Table system with rankings based on the raw predictions of where students start from compared with final outcome achieved.

 We are therefore, pleased to confirm that in January 2018, the Department for Education published new league tables which now place a special emphasis on the relative progress pupils make whilst at the school.

 The figures reveal how much progress Sixth Form students make between the end of Key Stage 4 and the end of their A Levels.
 A score of ‘above zero’ means that students made more progress, on average, than students across England who got similar results at the end of Key Stage 4.
 Prior Park College was graded a score of 0.45 (well above average) based on the 92 pupils who sat at least one A Level in 2017.
 Approximately 5% of schools or colleges in England are in this top band which highlights the excellent progress pupils make at the College.